MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-internal-warehouse-flows.md

 >  The **Asm.-to-Order Shpt.
 Bin Code** field functions as the from-assembly bin in assemble-to-order scenarios.

 ### <a name="ad-hoc-movements"></a>Ad-Hoc Movements
- In basic warehousing, the movement of items from bin to bin without relation to source documents is performed on the **Internal Movement** page, which functions together with the **Stock Movement** page.
+ In basic warehousing, the movement of items from bin to bin without relation to source documents is performed on the **Internal Movement** page, which functions together with the **Inventory Movement** page.

  Another way to move items ad hoc between bins is to post positive entries in the **New Bin Code** field on the **Item Reclass.
 Journal** page.